 - Negligent Hiring: Did the trucking company conduct adequate background checks on its drivers?
 Was the truck driver in question properly supervised?

 When conducting our investigation into your claim, we look at all of the factors that may have contributed to the accident.
-Our Glendale truck accident attorneys are experienced and passionate about helping you achieve the recovery you deserve.
+Our Glendale personal injury attorneys are experienced and passionate about helping you achieve the recovery you deserve.

 Contact Us for a Free Consultation